avtraino/notis/README.md

 ## A few modules called by cron jobs to provide the following functionality:

-* Notify me in the morning if traffic is bad on my usual route to work
+* Notify me in the morning if traffic is bad enough to take a different route to work
 * Notify me in the morning if the weather might get wild today
-* Notify me in the evening if traffic is bad on my usual route home
+* Notify me in the evening if traffic is bad enough to take a different route home
 * Notify me Friday afternoon with any new beers my friends really enjoyed in the last week

 ## Requirements: